 Leasing, Not Owning

-In the NewVistas model, participants lease living space from the community, which owns all real estate within the community.
+In the NewVistas model, stewards lease apartments, business space, and equipment from the community, which owns all assets.

 1

 While lease agreements are open-ended, rent is paid weekly.
-Limited partners do not need to pay any deposit on their apartments, instead only paying for the week they intend to live there. the rent is automatically deducted from their checking accounts by the agency.
-When a limited partner intends to move, they can easily do so by leaving at the end of the weekk for which they have paid rent.
+Stewards do not need to pay any deposit on their apartments; instead, they only pay for the week they intend to live there.
+The rent is automatically deducted from their checking accounts by the agency.
+When a steward intends to move, they can easily do so by leaving at the end of the week for which they have paid rent.

 Problems of Home Ownership